Meet the AVEA Team of Instructors

 Chairman & Course Developer

-Randy has been actively involved in Extrication for over 26 years and is an Acting Captain with the Calgary Fire Department.
+Randy has been actively involved in Extrication for over 29 years and is a Captain with the Calgary Fire Department.
 He serves as the Developer and Senior Presenter for BIG RIG H.O.T.S.
 Frequently he conducts training in vehicle rescue presents extrication seminars and training sessions throughout North America and around the world.
 Randy also writes articles for various fire magazines and is published in Fire Engineering, Fire Fighting in Canada, FS World (UK) and Canadian Firefighter Magazine.
 He instructs at the Fire Department Instructors Conference (FDIC) in Indianapolis, Indiana USA on a regular basis.
 Randy is currently the Chairman for the Alberta Vehicle Extrication Association and former Educational Chairman for Transportation Emergency Rescue Committee Canada for the last 10 years, He has competed and judged regionally and internationally in extrication challenges for over 20 years.

 Started in the Fire Service in 1983 and served all ranks throughout his career.
 Darrell has received recognized PROBOARD / IFSAC certification as a Chief Fire Officer, Fire Service Instructor / Evaluator and Safety Officer.
 Additional education / competency as a Fire Inspector/ Investigator.